isomerpages/moe-stgabrielssec/_academic/Humanities.md

 The syllabus intends for students to develop knowledge and understanding of:

-• basic business activities in the Travel and Tourism, Hospitality, and Retail industries
+• basic business activities in the Travel and Tourism, Hospitality, and Retail industries <br>

-• basic marketing that focuses on understanding the needs and wants of customers and the marketing mix; and
+• basic marketing that focuses on understanding the needs and wants of customers and the marketing mix; and <br>
 • basic customer relations focusing on communicating with customers and providing quality customer service.

 **<u>SKILLS</u>**

 The syllabus intends for students to develop the ability to:

-• apply concepts in marketing and customer relations, including the use of relevant terminology, to different contexts in the Travel and Tourism, Hospitality, and Retail industries
+• apply concepts in marketing and customer relations, including the use of relevant terminology, to different contexts in the Travel and Tourism, Hospitality, and Retail industries <br>

-• gather, select, interpret, analyse and evaluate information for the investigation of a business
+• gather, select, interpret, analyse and evaluate information for the investigation of a business <br>

-• think critically and innovatively to generate solutions and make decisions to improve marketing and customer relations
+• think critically and innovatively to generate solutions and make decisions to improve marketing and customer relations <br>

-• self-manage and direct personal learning to work independently and collaboratively
+• self-manage and direct personal learning to work independently and collaboratively <br>

-• communicate effectively; and
+• communicate effectively; and <br>
 • harness the use of information and communication technologies (ICT) where appropriate.

 **<u>VALUES AND ATTITUDES</u>**

 The syllabus intends for students to develop the values and attitudes of:

-• integrity and responsibility in making decisions
+• integrity and responsibility in making decisions <br>

-• respect and social awareness in managing relationships with others
+• respect and social awareness in managing relationships with others <br>

-• an enterprising mindset
+• an enterprising mindset <br>

-• resilience in overcoming challenges; and
+• resilience in overcoming challenges; and <br>
 • passion to pursue lifelong learning.